 This is more of a topcoat application where you are basically using it to change the color.

-You control how dark you want the finish by how much you wipe off since again, it's not REALLY staining.
+You control how dark you want the finish by how much you wipe off since again,

 Other reasons I'm loving gel stain is ...